Following the park's restoration in 2010 the planting continues to be reviewed regularly. The style reflects that of the 1930s.

 February.
 A hedgerow of whips was planted in the South Seas Garden.
 When mature these will provide food & shelter for wildlife, & include Salix caprea, Prunus spinosa, Viburnum opulus, Crataegus monogyna & Cornus sanguinea.

 March.
 Projects started last autumn were completed by new planting.
 The following were added to the walls of the museum:Trachelospermum jasminoides, Wisteria sinensis 'Alba', Actinidia kolomikta, Rosa 'Geoffrey Smith' & Garrya elliptica 'James Roof'.
 Lonicera periclymenum 'Serotina' were planted on the arches of the Community Garden & Magnolia soulangeana were planted in the Jurassic Garden.
 Mycorrhizal fungi were used in the planting holes to aid quicker establishment & water retention.
+A donated Magnolia grandiflora was planted in the museum bed.

 During the winter of 2015-2016 3 trees were planted: Fagus sylvatica 'Purple Fountain' (Purple Fountain Beech), Prunus serrula (Tibetan Cherry) & Malus 'Red Jade'.